thehelp/log-shim/README.md

 # thehelp-log-shim

 Allowing libaries to participate in logging without dictating anything about that logging system.
 Because logging is a process-level decision.
+[More information about `thehelp`.](https://blog.scottnonnenberg.com/the-state-of-thehelp/)

 ## Features